What We Do...

 I worked with Amy for many years in Lafarge & Lafarge Tarmac, both at a site and national level.
 Amy was always professional, delivered quality work on time and was able to pull together information from many sources and people to help create media communications or inform our business in specific requested areas.
 She was also easy to get on with and could people at ease to ensure when preparing to talk to the public or media they were well relaxed and informed to deliver the message.

-David Shenton, Senior Environment Manager, Tarmac
+David Shenton, Senior Environment Manager, Tarmac Cement and Lime

 Amy has deep knowledge of the farming industry and how it works, strong communication skills, and an understanding of the most important audiences and what makes them tick.
 These give her a strong perceptive ability to foresee obstacles and opportunities, and present an argument or message so that it delivers the desired outcome.